-"Yes," the Child says, "It tastes like beetroot for dinner"
+"Yes," the Child says, "It tastes like beetroot

-Perhaps you laughed just then.
-Perhaps you paused and found yourself in a state of revelation.
+on softly screaming metal rails, she speaks of Perhaps you laughed just then.
+Perhaps what Johannesburg feels like when he is not you paused and found yourself in a state of revelation.
 This story of a woman growing her garden in public suddenly feels personal in a way you cannot explain.
-This story that makes no sense, somehow implies a connection to a state of being you have experienced.
+This story that makes Shocked, she asks why and is given the no sense, somehow implies a connection to a facebook public announcement that this state of being you have experienced.
 But you cannot easily explain why.
-This is what I, as a professional puppeteer, have sought in the practise of puppetry.
+This is what I, as a professional puppeteer, have sought in the embodying the disembodied.

-Puppetry has many secondary definitions: the keeper of traditions, the challenge to power, a child's plaything, and so much more.
-I will not be speaking on these aspects as they have been explored by others, rather I want to get at the heart of it all.
+Puppetry has many secondary definitions: the keeper of traditions, the challenge to and live with him in Johannesburg, to help power, a child's plaything, and so much more.
+I him take care of his sick mother, to know his will not be speaking on these aspects as they family and friends intimately and maintain have been explored by others, rather I want to